Blog

 SOC 2 vs ISO 27001: Which Security Standard is Right for You?

 SOC 2 and ISO 27001 have been the most common contenders in the compliance landscape, and many companies ask us which one they need.
 Is one better than the other?
-The answer depends on a number of aspects and can vary depending on what you’re looking for.
+The answer depends on several factors and can vary depending on what you’re looking for.

 Read on to understand the differences and similarities between the two frameworks and which one to choose when.